SkyZ-21/flask_baseline_app/README.md

 # Flask Baseline App

 A minimal Flask application with basic routes and environment configuration.
-Designed for beginners and for building from a solid foundation.
+Designed for simple Flask-based APIs or web apps with scalable structure.

 # Features